-Like traditional term loan, short-term business loans can provide companies with the necessary business working capital they need to overcome a temporary financial hurdle, pay off higher-interest debt, or quickly jump on a great opportunity when it comes up.
+Like traditional term loan, short-term business loans can provide companies with working capital to overcome a financial hurdle, pay off higher-interest debt, or quickly jump on a great opportunity when it comes up.
 The main difference is that your short-term financing will need to be fully repaid soon, often within two years.

 According to a study conducted by the National Small Business Association, 19% of small business owners cite lack of available capital as the biggest challenge in their future growth and 82% of businesses fail because of cash flow management issues.